libremfg/rhize-docs/content/use-cases/ebr.md

 ### Query the DB with the eBR fields

 After the batch finishes, use a [GraphQL query]({{< relref "how-to/gql/query" >}}) to receive all relevant batch data.
-You only need to write one request, and it returns exactly the data you specify.
+You only need one precise request to return exactly the data you specify.

 {{< figure
 alt="Diagram showing how a query makes an ebr"